Meghan King Edmonds Baby: How Daughter Aspen Inspired Meghan’s New Job

 — Meghan King Edmonds (@MeghanKEdmonds) January 13, 2017

 King Edmonds hasn’t revealed whether she’s made up her mind about returning to The Real Housewives of Orange County.
 The ladies will start filming soon, so it makes sense that King Edmonds has been keeping silent about her decision.
-She’s been spending lots of time in St. Louis where her family is since Aspen’s birth and she could be keeping her cool when it comes to her co-stars.
+She’s been spending lots of time in St. Louis where her family is since Aspen’s birth, and she could be keeping her cool when it comes to her co-stars.
 Since she’s now a mother, it wouldn’t be surprising that she skips out on the next season of the show.

 What do you think of Meghan King Edmonds’ new job as a mommy blogger?
 Do you think she will be the right fit for the job, as she already has a growing fan base and she is willing to open up about her parenting journey?